Frequently Asked Questions

 - ccs811

-Note that this only works for Pull Requests that only change files within components.
-If any files outside esphome/components/ are added or changed, this method unfortunately doesn’t work.
-Those Pull Requests are labeled with the “core” label on GitHub.
+Note that this only works for pull requests that only change files within components.
+If any files outside esphome/components/ are added or changed, this method won’t work.
+Those pull requests are labeled with the “core” label on GitHub.

-Why do entities show as Unavailable during deep sleep?
+Why do entities appear as “unavailable” during deep sleep?

-The Deep Sleep component needs to be present within the config when the device is first added to Home Assistant.
-To prevent entities from appearing as Unavailable, you can remove and re-add the device in Home Assistant.
+The Deep Sleep component needs to be present within your device’s configuration when the device is first added to Home Assistant.
+To prevent entities from appearing as “unavailable”, you can remove and re-add the device in Home Assistant.

 See Also